rcarragh/c212/paper/paper.md

 The authors are interested in extending the software to include new methods, particularly in the area of safety analysis, and would welcome collaborations in this area.
 Any support issues or questions can be addressed directly to the corresponding author, through the associated CRAN maintainer email address, or through the Github repository.

+## Performance
+The Bayesian models are expensive to fit in terms of both computation and memory.
+The main issue is the number of parameters in the model.
+For the
+Berry and Berry model with $N$ adverse events, and $B$ SOCs there are $(2 \times N + 5 \times B + 6)$ parameters in total.
+With $C$ parallel MCMC chains and $I$ iterations of the MCMC sampler, this will require space for $C \times I \times (2 \times N + 5 \times B + 6)$ double precision numbers to store the samples.
+For larger datasets, the calculation of the convergence diagnostics and summary statistics may be time consuming as the samples are passed to the `coda` package.

+**Example:** A trial with 23 SOCs and 497 AEs, 5 parallel chains and 40,000 iterations after burn-in, will require space for 133,800,000 doubles, equating to approximately 1GB of memory storage for the samples alone (assuming 8 bytes per double).

+It is recommended that at least twice the storage required for the samples be available for fitting the model.

 # Acknowledgements